opendp/opendp/docs/source/developer/committer-notes.rst

 Our process should be as simple as feasible -- but not simpler!
 We need to balance developer friendliness with the special requirements of privacy-sensitive software.

-We want a clean main branch that is always in a known good state.
-This allows us to create releases easily, using the
+We want a clean ``main`` branch that is always in a known good state.
+It should always be usable for development, and all tests should pass.
+This allows us to create releases easily, using the most up-to-date code.

 We need linear code history, without unanticipated changes introduced by merge commits.
 This is important so that contributions are validated using the exact code that will land on ``main``.